the7saint7/TFBot/README.md

 python bot.py
 ```
 The bot requires the `MESSAGE CONTENT INTENT` to be enabled in the Discord developer portal.
+Configure `TFBOT_CHANNEL_ID` with the numeric channel ID you want the bot to monitor; all other channels are ignored in classic mode.
+Set `TFBOT_MODE=gacha` to run only the collection game.
+If you keep the default `classic` mode and also configure `TFBOT_GACHA_CHANNEL_ID`, the bot runs both: classic TF rolls in `TFBOT_CHANNEL_ID` and gacha relay panels in the gacha channel.

 - Messages from members with the Discord Administrator permission (or a role literally named `Admin`) are ignored automatically.